vin9381-triv/Sentiment-Analysis/README.md

 - GoogleNews: A Python library to fetch news articles from Google News.
 - BeautifulSoup: A library for web scraping and parsing HTML content.
 - TextBlob (NLTK): A library for performing sentiment analysis on text data.
+- Newspaper3k: A library to extract news articles based on URLs.

 ## Installing Libraries
 To get started with the project, you'll need to install the necessary libraries.
 Here are the installation steps for each library: